 The Discover Karamoja project is in two folds.
 One is the online project: #DiscoverKaramoja whereby photos and stories are collected with hashtag #DiscoverKaramoja and presented on the Discover Karamoja website and social media channels.

-The second fold is the offline project- Discover Karamoja Photo Book which besides the production of the coffee-table book, the print project also has an continuous element in the form of limited printed postcards.
-Content creators are able to donate a photograph that if selected will be printed and sold as postcard.
+The second fold is the offline project- Discover Karamoja Photo Book which besides the production of the coffee-table book, the print project also has a continuous element in the form of limited printed postcards.
+Content creators are able to donate a photograph that if selected will be printed and sold as postcards.

 Theo’s biggest challenge from the start was none of his team members had any experience in the business of tour operating so they have been doing everything with from our gut feeling.

 The biggest impact Theo believes he has made so far, is that he has been able to create jobs, employ the youth and motivate our youth staff to study in tourism as we believe it will be a job for the future of the region.

 Furthermore, the communities they have been involved in tourism activities have been able to save money and thereby build resilience through tourism and crafts.

 “We have been able several globetrotters, international and local journalists that wrote feature stories about the region and our culture.
 And we have been able to enter travel guides where Karamoja has not been featured ever before.”
 Theo explains.

 In 5 years time, Theo hopes that the Discover Karamoja project will not be necessary anymore in it’s present form.
 “I sincerely hope that in 5 years time, Karamoja will be known as a safe region with friendly people and rich in culture and and natural resources.”
 Theo says.